ronaldvanrij/ansible-oracle-java/README.md

 ### JDK 10 variables

-If you want to use JDK 10:
+If you want to use the latest JDK 10:

 ```yaml
 - hosts: all